Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 Thus, restoring Windows 10 to an earlier date that predates recent patch updates might resolve the Steam.exe – Bad Image error for some users.

 Doing so might delete a recent update responsible for the Steam.exe -Bad Image error.
-Users can restore Windows 10 to an earlier date with the System Restore utility as follows.
+Users can restore Windows 10 earlier with the System Restore utility as follows.

 3. Run a System File Checker Scan

-- Then, input the next command, and hit again the Enter key:
+- Then, input the following command, and hit the Enter key again: sfc /scannow

 - This will run the System File Checker scan, which can take up to 30 minutes or longer.

-- Thereafter, the Command Prompt window will tell users if WRP repaired any corrupted files.
+- After that, the Command Prompt window will tell users if WRP repaired any corrupted files.
 If so, restart the desktop or laptop.

 All Bad Image error messages include path references to DLL files.
 Therefore, Bad Image errors can be due to corrupted DLL system files.